Alberta's Rockies: Geography

 This human region is almost identical to the Alberta Mountain forests ecozone.
 The region contains the Central Front Ranges and the Continental Ranges of the Canadian Rocky Mountains, and includes the Banff National Park and Jasper National Park, as well as the Kananaskis Country park system and the Willmore Wilderness.

 The main transportation corridors run through the Kicking Horse Pass and the Yellowhead Pass from east to west, while the Bow Valley and Athabasca River valley are followed by the longitudinal Icefields Parkway.
 Another important waterway that crosses this region is the North Saskatchewan River.

 Tourism

-Some of the best ski resorts of the Rockies are located in this region, and are important tourist destinations.
+Some of the best ski resorts of the Rockies are in this region, and are important tourist destinations.
 They include Fortress Mountain Resort, Lake Louise, Marmot Basin, Mount Norquay, Nakiska and Sunshine Village.
 Other tourist attractions include the glaciers of the Columbia, Wapta and Waputik Icefields such as the Athabasca, Bow, Crowfoot, Hector, Peyto, Saskatchewan and Vulture Glaciers.

 Glacial lakes line the Icefields Parkway and dot the surrounding valleys.
 Some of the more spectacular are Bow, Hector, Louise, Maligne, Moraine, Peyto, Pyramid and Vermilion lakes.